 Love Language: Improving Your Vocabulary

 Integrated Learning Strategies is excited to feature how to help kids with vocabulary in this guest post.
 While many of the recommendations below are great for select children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Being able to communicate with other humans is one of the most fantastic gifts.
 The words we use can accurately describe, explain and pass on a message to others- it’s why we’re so successful as a species.
 It goes without saying that the more words you know and understand, the better you’re able to get your point across.
 Even after we finish school and learning in a classroom setting, we should continue to learn and improve all the time, and your vocabulary is definitely one area you should aim to do so.
 Language is fascinating, and with so many different words out there, it’s quite surreal to think that we can get to adulthood without hearing so many of them.
 For example, have you ever heard of snollygoster, tresaiel or bindlestiff?!
 Here are some simple ways you can brush up your vocabulary.